gcuddy/portfolio/src/content/notes/2019-05-01-Live-vs-recorded.md

 ---
-title: "Live and crafted, recorded and raw"
+title: 'Live and crafted, recorded and raw'
+pubDate: '2019-05-01'
 ---

 I've been thinking about podcasts and theatre a lot, and how they interrelate.
 I have a theory about their paradoxical relationship.